 A Note on the Colours of Cambodia’s Fish Amok

 One thing we often get asked about is the colour that an authentic Cambodian fish amok should be.
-If you’ve travelled around Cambodia, you’ll notice that fish amok can range from a yellow-green to orange-brown colour.
-Chef Kethana’s is more of that curry-brown shade with a red tinge due to the chilli, while the amok trei we see in markets, especially in villages, is often yellow-green.
+If you’ve travelled around Cambodia, you’ll notice that fish amok can range from yellow to yellow-green to an orange-brown colour.
+Chef I Kethana’s is more of an orange shade due to a red tinge from to the chilli, while the amok trei we see in markets, especially in villages, is often yellow or yellow-green.

-The yellow-green fish amok is made with either the yellow kroeung paste or kroeung samlar m’chou in Khmer (made with lemongrass, galangal, kaffir lime zest, turmeric, garlic, shallots) or the green kroeung paste or kroeung prahoeur (which is heavier on the lemongrass, and has kaffir lime zest, turmeric, garlic, and shallots, the addition of fingerroot/Chinese keys, but no galangal).
+The yellow-green fish amok is made with either the yellow kroeung paste or kroeung samlor m’chou in Khmer (made with the base of lemongrass stalks, galangal, kaffir lime zest, turmeric, garlic, shallots) or the green kroeung paste or kroeung prahoeur (which also uses the green leafy part of the lemongrass, and has kaffir lime zest, turmeric, garlic, and shallots, the addition of finger-root (also called Chinese keys), but no galangal).

 The orange-red fish amok uses the same yellow kroeung paste as a base, but has the addition of red chilli.
 Note that fish amok it is not normally made with red kroeung or kroeung samlar cari in Khmer, which has the yellow kroeung base of lemongrass, galangal, kaffir lime zest, turmeric, garlic, shallots, plus the addition of coriander seeds, cumin seeds and dried red chilli, and shrimp paste or prahok.
 These additional spices would make the amok trei very intense and it’s already rich enough.